kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 Now you can really see the power of the spring field!
 The `UIPushBehavior` gave the white square a nudge upwards and it sprung right back to the center of the field.
 Push direction is a vector and setting _y_ to -1 means up.

-The magnitude of the push behavior is set to a small number because the density is set to a small value – the normal push magnitude would kick that box out of the field.
+The magnitude of the push behavior is set to a small number because the density is set to a small value — the normal push magnitude would kick that box out of the field.

 Try removing the magnitude, and you'll notice it does exit the field; however, the collision boundary bounces it back into play.

 > **CHALLENGE**: Try attaching the orange box to a point with a `UIAttachmentBehavior` behavior.
 Use the `init(_:attachedToAnchor:)` method to anchor it to the point.
-You might like to play around with the playground (That's kind of the point!) and see what other effects you manifest.
+Check out the end of the accompanying playground for the solution.
+You might like to _play around_ with the _playground_ (that's kind of the point!) to see what other effects you can create.

 ## Applying dynamics to a real app

-Playing around with UIKit Dynamics in a Playground is fun – but it's not real until it's in an app.
+Playing around with UIKit Dynamics in a Playground is fun — but it's not real until it's in an app.
 UIKit Dynamics is really designed for non-game applications.
 In reality, your application may only need dynamics in a few key places to give it that extra "pop" you're after.
 A little goes a long way!

 ### Meet DynamicPhotoDisplay

 For this part, you'll work with simple photo viewing application.
 The user sees a scrolling list of photo thumbnails and taps them to see a full screen version.

 You'll find the starter project as well as the final solution in the resources folder for this chapter.
 Open it in Xcode and build and run it.
 You should see the following:

+[TODO: These screenshots need replacing with the updated versions]

 ![width=80%](images/dynamicphotodisplay_initialwithfull.png)